Watchfire Signs Announces Grand Opening Celebration

 Watchfire has seen significant growth in recent years and the expansion was initiated to keep up with increasing product demand and accommodate future growth.
 Watchfire's President and CEO Steve Harriott reported that the expansion had "come at the perfect time."
 He explained that, "The last decade has been a period of tremendous growth for Watchfire and 2013 is shaping up to be our best year to-date.
 What's most exciting about this is that we are a US-based high-tech manufacturer competing and winning against global competitors."

 Darrin Friskney, Vice President of Watchfire's Billboard Division agreed, explaining, "We believe manufacturing in Danville allows us to control the supply chain and control exactly what parts go in our displays.
 Having our research, development, production and service staffs all in the same space gives us ultimate control of our product.
 It's very different from the uncertainty that's inherent in products distributed by second hand assemblers."
 Friskney went on to add, "We are an industry leader in large part because we produce the best looking, most reliable LED signs in the world which results in a product that produces a better return on investment for the customer, whether a billboard operator, sign company or end user."
+We use the best performing components available from a global market and install them on circuit boards of our own design.

 While some companies have moved their manufacturing overseas or relocated for tax benefits, Watchfire's Vice President of Operations, Paul Kero, explained that it was an easy decision to expand their current facility instead of relocating the company.
 "It was the employees who made the decision for us; their work ethic, their skills and knowledge, and the way the team works together.
 We have an amazing group of folks here who are irreplaceable.
 The risk of losing a significant number of them was too great if we moved," said Kero.
 According to Kero, Watchfire is not alone in this trend as more and more companies are expanding their manufacturing facilities or are bringing their manufacturing back to the U.S. "Companies are seeing a decrease in labor and logistics costs here and the added value in having greater control over how their products are made," explained Kero.
 He added, "U.S. manufacturing is experiencing a rebirth and we're happy for Watchfire to be another one of its success stories."